newericg/thegame/README.md

 Instructions to play this game:

 * Use your Keyboard
-* Enter Key is used to Begin the game, pause and resume
-* Up Key to go foward
-* Down key to go back
-* Left Key to go left...
-Duh
-* Right Key to...
-You already understand
-* CTRL Key to Attack (closely... very closely)
-* Shift Key to Speed up (just a bit)
+* Use arrow Up and Down do move the player.
+* Dodge the fireballs
+* Collect the question marks
+* Answer the questions correct.
-* Slash the Bugs =]
+* Defeat the Riddler.

 ## Release History